 In the 70 years since its founding, Fuller Theological Seminary has become a place of rich diversity and theological leadership beyond what its founders could ever have imagined.
-Now the largest multidenominational seminary in the world, Fuller's nearly 4,000 students come from 90 countries and 110 denominations.
+Now the largest multidenominational seminary in the world, Fuller's more than 3,500 students come from 90 countries and 110 denominations.
 Two schools covering four major disciplines––theology, intercultural studies, psychology, and marriage and family therapy––allow Fuller to offer a full range of master’s and doctoral programs to students in Pasadena, Houston, and Arizona, as well as online to students across the country and around the world.
 More than 44,000 alumni serve in churches and communities across the globe.
 In 2021, Fuller launched its own digital learning platform, FULLER Equip, creating non-degree paths for learners in diverse vocations and allowing even more people to access the riches of Fuller’s scholarship and innovation.

 Yet from Charles E. Fuller's original vision until now, Fuller Seminary's core commitment has remained the same: equipping leaders with minds for careful scholarship and hearts for the unchanging, saving gospel of Jesus Christ.